apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### audit_log_dir

-Default：DORIS_HOME_DIR + "/log"
+Default: DORIS_HOME_DIR + "/log"

-audit_log_dir：
+audit_log_dir:
            This specifies FE audit log dir..
             Audit log fe.audit.log contains all requests with related infos such as user, host, cost, status, etc

 ### audit_log_roll_num

-Default：90
+Default: 90

 Maximal FE audit log files to be kept within an audit_log_roll_interval.

 ### audit_log_modules

-Default：{"slow_query", "query", "load", "stream_load"}
+Default: {"slow_query", "query", "load", "stream_load"}

 Slow query contains all queries which cost exceed *qe_slow_log_ms*

 ### qe_slow_log_ms

-Default：5000 （5秒）
+Default: 5000 （5秒）

 If the response time of a query exceed this threshold, it will be recorded in audit log as slow_query.

 ### audit_log_roll_interval

-Default：DAY
+Default: DAY

-DAY:  logsuffix is ：yyyyMMdd
+DAY:  logsuffix is : yyyyMMdd
-HOUR: logsuffix is ：yyyyMMddHH
+HOUR: logsuffix is : yyyyMMddHH

 ### audit_log_delete_age

-Default：30d
+Default: 30d

 default is 30 days, if log's last modify time is 30 days ago, it will be deleted.